sarakapasi/sarakapasi.github.io/_pages/about.md

 ------
 My overarching goal in my work is to develop better ways of delivering better therapeutics.
 As someone surrounded by those with chronic diseases, I hope to be able to make a difference in my communities and use novel, innovative techniques to ensure a better quality of life.

 I am a strong supporter of interdisciplinary projects and am interested in supporting life in extreme environments, such as space.
 I believe that skills in engineering are translational throughout subfields, and I am happiest working on meaningful projects incorporating multiple disciplines, such as the Asclepios V mission.
-Since the start of my time in school, I've also been committed towards increasing diversity in STEM through my involvement in MSRP and Stanford SURF, as well as Georgia Tech's [Undergraduate Research Ambassadors](https://urop.gatech.edu/content/undergraduate-research-ambassador-current), SWE chapter, and Women in Engineering program.
+Since the start of my time in school, I've also been committed towards increasing diversity in STEM through my involvement in the Brooke Owens Fellowship, MSRP, and Stanford SURF, as well as Georgia Tech's [Undergraduate Research Ambassadors](https://urop.gatech.edu/content/undergraduate-research-ambassador-current) and Women in Engineering program.

 how did i get here?
 ------